pchavan14/Datastructures-and-algorithm-python/Graphs/README.md

 - DFS uses stack
 - BFS are used to search when we know target is near to vertex
 - DFS are used to search when we know target is far from the vertex

+## **Single source shortest path**
+- BFS can be used for SSSP algorithm only with unweighted, undirected graphs and unweighted , directed graphs
+- DFS does not work for SSSP